xitop/edzed/docs/new_sblocks.rst

   is set from a spawned asyncio task.
 For this reason it is often used together with the :class:`AddonMainTask`.

-  Note that blocks with this add-on accept the *init_timeout* argument.
+  The initial value must be set within the time limit specified by the *init_timeout* argument.

   :class:`AddonAsyncInit` is a subclass of :class:`AddonAsync`.